makersmakingchange/Round_Touch_60_Switch/README.md

 LICENSE
 Choose an appropriate license.
 We recommend an open-source hardware compatible license.
 --->
-Everything needed or used to design, make, test, or prepare the Round Touch 60 Switch is licensed under the CERN 2.0 Permissive license <https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2> (CERN-OHL-P).
+Everything needed or used to design, make, test, or prepare a Round Touch 60 Switch is licensed under the CERN 2.0 Permissive license <https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2> (CERN-OHL-P).

 Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the (todo: Project Title) are published under a Creative Commons Attribution-ShareAlike 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/> (CC BY-SA 4.0).